Towards a Stringy Description for the $Q\bar Q q\bar q$-Quark System: Concluding comments

+(4) For the parameter values used here, the masses of the light quarks can be found by fitting the string breaking distance \eqref{LQQb-large} to the lattice data of \cite{bulava}.
+It leads to the result $m_{u/d}=46.6\,\text{MeV}$ \cite{a-stb3q}.
+Thus, the value falls between the usual values of the current and constituent quark masses.
+This however requires some caveats.
+First, the lattice calculations were done at unphysical pion mass $m_{\pi}=280\,\text{MeV}$.
+Second, the main assumption of \cite{a-stb3q} is that ${\text T}_0=m$, with $T_0$ a constant.
+This is a simplified version of the assumption of \cite{son} which doesn't include the effect of the chiral condensate.
+Finally, it is worth mentioning that the use of the more phenomenologically motivated parameter values yields $m_{u/d}=23.5\,\text{MeV}$ \cite{a-stb3q}.

-(4) Actually, our discussion has been so general that it makes sense with or without spin.
+(5) Actually, our discussion has been so general that it makes sense with or without spin.
 But the neglect of spin-dependent effects is not good in making contact with the real world.
-We ran into trouble with $q\bar q$, where one expects such effects, and with $m_{[cq]}$, where the $1/m_c$ factor seems unable to completely suppress those.
+In particular, we ran into trouble with $q\bar q$, where one expects such effects.
 Also including spin will be crucial in predicting the masses of spin one diquarks.

-(5) Intuitively, one expects the probability of reconnection between the strings connecting quarks in $Q\bar Q$ and $q\bar q$ to increase with increasing a separation of the heavy quark-antiquark pair.
+(6) Intuitively, one expects the probability of reconnection between the strings connecting quarks in $Q\bar Q$ and $q\bar q$ to increase with increasing a separation of the heavy quark-antiquark pair.
 But it is not clear at what separation the probability reaches a maximum.\footnote{It is natural to expect that such a separation coincides with the critical separation $l_{\Qq}$ defined from the energy balance equation \eqref{lQqb}.} Let us assume that this happens at the maximum possible separation of the $Q\bar Q$

 pair inside the pion cloud, as sketched in Figure \ref{rpion}.
 If so, then

 For $m_{\pi}=265\,\text{MeV}$, which is quite close to the value in \cite{bulava}, the (charge) pion radius is $\langle r_\pi^2\rangle =0.232\,\text{fm}^2$ \cite{pionR}.
 So, we immediately obtain $l_{\Qq}=0.963\,\text{fm}$.
 Although there is no satisfactory explanation of why our assumption is correct, it is interesting that it results in approximately the same value of $l_{\Qq}$ as Eq.\eqref{lQq-large} evaluated at $m_{\pi}=280\,\text{MeV}$.